mrconter1/the-unconquerable-benchmark/README.md

 * Check Browser Version (Yellow)

 We believe this benchmark is a win-win situation; if no model can solve it, we can point to it as an example of a task that only humans can do.
 On the other hand, if a model can solve it, the results would be truly revolutionary.

+## Evaluating the Benchmark

+The screenshots for the benchmark can be found in the `images` folder.
+The corresponding metadata, including the coordinates of the hitboxes, are stored in the `data.csv` file in the following format:

+> name_of_screenshot.png,0.5,0.5,0.52,0.52

+The four numbers represent the normalized start/stop X and Y coordinates of the hitboxes.

+## TODO

+- Upload screenshots and metadata to this repository
+- Create a website to demonstrate proficiency in the task for human users
+- Develop a tool to facilitate the creation of additional tests
+- Create an additional benchmark that allows for more complex user interactions, such as long presses and scrolling.